1922 World Series

 The 1922 World Series was the championship series in Major League Baseball for the 1922 season.
-The 19th edition of the World Series, it matched the National League champion New York Giants against the American League champion New York Yankees.
+The 19th edition of the World Series, it matched the National League (NL) champion New York Giants against the American League (AL) champion New York Yankees.
 The Giants beat the Yankees in five games (four games to zero, with one tie) in the first Series with a permanent best-of-seven format.
 By now, the term "World Series" was being used frequently, as opposed to "World's Series".
 As with the 1921 World Series, every game was played at the Polo Grounds because it housed both teams, with the home team alternating; it was also the Yankees' final series to be played at the Polo Grounds as a home team, as they would move into the then-under construction Yankee Stadium for the following season, which ended in them winning the rematch against the Giants.